VEuPathDB/StaticContent/content/common/subscriptions-v2.md

     </div>   <!-- end of column12 -->
     </div>    <!-- end of container flex -->

-    <p style="font-style:italic;font-weight:bold;margin-top:2em">Note:  Financial and personnel details are not stored or transmitted to VEuPathDB</p>
+    <p style="font-style:italic;font-weight:bold">Note:  Financial and personnel details are not stored or transmitted to VEuPathDB</p>

   </div>  <!-- end of id=research -->